samoilovartem/seat-split/README.md

 - **Dockerfile-prod** - file-instruction of how to build docker image for production deployment in case we use VPS.
 - **pyproject.toml** - custom project's settings.
 This file contains all necessary information about the project itself, dev and prod dependencies.
 Used to create `dev-requirements.txt` and `prod-requirements.txt` files.

+### Important environment variables:

+First of all, check out `.env.dev.example` file.
+It contains all necessary environment variables that are used in the project.
+Here is the detailed explanation of some of them (the rest are self-explanatory):
+- `ROLLBAR_ACCESS_TOKEN` - token for [Rollbar](https://rollbar.com/) service, which is used for error tracking.
+- `CELERY_AGGREGATED_SLACK_NOTIFICATION_COUNTDOWN` - countdown for Celery task, which aggregates all ticket created notifications and sends them to Slack.
+- `STT_NOTIFICATIONS_BOT_API_TOKEN` - token for [Slack](https://slack.com/) bot, which is used for sending notifications to Slack.
+- `STT_NOTIFICATIONS_CHANNEL_ID` and `STT_WEEKLY_ISSUES_REPORT_CHANNEL_ID` - ids of Slack channels, where notifications and weekly reports are sent.
+For test purposes we are using `#test-channel` channel with id `C06BH3YAPV4`.
+- `HEALTH_CHECK_TOKEN` - token for health check endpoint.
+Used for monitoring purposes.
+Basically you are the one who generates it and inputs as an environment variable.
+Then you use it while sending requests to health check endpoint.
+- `BUSINESS_TOTAL_EXPENSES` - percentage of total expenses that are used for business purposes.
+For example, if we list clint's ticket for $100 and our percentage is 20% (insert as 0.2), then client will get $80 and we will get $20.
+- `GENERATE_EMAILS_TOKEN` - token for `/generate_random_data_with_provided_domain_or_state/` endpoint.
+Used for generating random emails with provided domain or state.
+- `GITHUB_ACCESS_TOKEN` - token for Weekly Issues Report.
+Used for getting all issues from Github and sending them to Slack.

 ### Deployment to Heroku

 #### Using Container Registry: